Kill Code: Production

 In February 2022, Keitel, Stormare and Schissler joined the cast for the film.
 Later that same month, it was announced that Grillo joined the cast.
 In March 2022, it was announced that Gibson joined the cast.

 Filming occurred in Biloxi, Mississippi in February 2022.
 Filming also occurred in Gulfport, Mississippi in March 2022.

+Release

+In June 2026, the film was retitled to Kill Code, and was released on video on demand by Quiver Distribution on July 24, 2026.